J4ninja/J4ninja/README.md

 - Texas Christian University Alumnus 2024
 - B.S. in Computer Science and Double Minor in Mathematics and Astronomy
-- Honors Laureate with Departmental Honors in Astrnonomy
+- Honors Laureate with Departmental Honors in Astronomy
 - GPA: 3.9/4.0
 ---
 ## Skills: